ewoodhead/QuantumNPA.jl/README.md

  ZA3
 ```

-Note that there are no special relations (at least, at the moment) between
+There are no special relations (at least, at the moment) between these
-these different types of operators, so you shouldn't mix, e.g., projectors
+different types of operators, so you shouldn't, for example, mix projectors
 and dichotomic operators unless you consider them to be unrelated to each
 other:
 ```julia